All-Russia State Television and Radio Broadcasting Company: History

-On 21 June 1990, the 1st Congress of People's Deputies adopted a resolution on RSFSR media ascribing the RSFSR Council of Ministers take measures to establish the Committee for Television and Radio Broadcasting of the RSFSR.
+On 21 June 1990, the 1st Congress of People's Deputies adopted a resolution on the RSFSR media, assigning the RSFSR Council of Ministers to take measures to establish the Committee for Television and Radio Broadcasting of the RSFSR.
 On 14 July 1990, a decree of the Presidium of the Supreme Soviet of the RSFSR established the Russian State Television and Radio Broadcasting Company.
 The former deputy editor of the newspaper Moscow News, Oleg Poptsov, was appointed as its first chairman.

-On 10 December 1990 Radio Rossii began broadcasting.
-It first began broadcasting on a radio channel with the first program of All-Union Radio, as well as with "Mayak" radio channel and the third with the Third All-Union Radio program.
-On 13 May 1991, the VGTRK began broadcasting television to Russia (originally scheduled to begin broadcasting in March 1991 but constantly postponed) and broadcast with the Second Central Television program.
+On 10 December 1990, Radio Rossii began broadcasting.
+It first started broadcasting on a radio channel with the All Union First Programme of All-Union Radio, as well as with the Radio Mayak channel, and with the Third All-Union Radio program.
+On 13 May 1991, the VGTRK began broadcasting television to Russia (originally scheduled to begin broadcasting in March 1991, but was postponed) and broadcast with the Second Central Television program.
 On 16 September 1991, the Second Program of USSR Central Television closed, and VGTRK took over the remaining airtime.
 On 18 April 1992, channel Rossiya 4 began broadcasting.

-On 6 July 1992, the fourth channel started broadcasting to Russian universities, and broadcast with the 4th channel, Ostankino, until 16 January 1994, and from 17 January 1994, with the NTV channel, and as a part of RTR television which had created the "Russian Universities" feed.
+On 6 July 1992, the fourth channel started broadcasting to Russian Universities, and broadcast with the 4th channel Ostankino until 16 January 1994, and from 17 January 1994, with the NTV channel, and as a part of RTR television, which had created the "Russian Universities" feed.
 In February 1996, by Presidential decree of Boris Yeltsin, Oleg Poptsov stepped down from the post of RTR Chairman.
 Eduard Sagalaev was appointed president of RTR's "Moscow Independent Broadcasting Corporation (MIBC)" TV6 Moscow.
 On 11 November 1996, the "Russian Universities" block stopped broadcasting, and its airtime passed to NTV.
-The first satellite TV networks "The RTR TV network", "Meteor Sports" and "Meteor Cinema" were launched.
+The first satellite TV networks, "The RTR TV network", "Meteor Sports", and "Meteor Cinema" were launched.
 On 1 November 1997, the VGTRK began broadcasting an educational channel called "Culture".
 It began broadcasting on a VHF channel.

 On 8 May 1998, the presidential decree "On Improvement of Public Electronic Media" was drafted based on information regarding RTR.
 On the basis of the decree of the All-Russian State Television and Radio Company, the All-Russian radio station "Mayak" and the Russian State Radio Company Voice of Russia were created.

 In 2000, VGTRK became one of the members of Euronews and organized the Russian-language service of this organization.
 In 2002, VGTRK acquired a share in Euronews' stock.